Roger92/metric-ruler-labels/README.md

 ## Changelog

+**v3.1.1**
+- Added option to only show the total travel time on the last ruler segment

 **v3.1.0**
 - Travel time label customizable
 - Fixed bug where travel time did not display on ruler segments